AJEETX/CarSales.Demo/README.md

 >
 >   4. Now in order to run the front end application, type `npm start` on the terminal
 >
 >   5. The default browser shall open with url as `localhost:5000`, and the page shall be displayed as below.
-For better experience please use chrome browser
+For better experience please use chrome browser.
+>
+>   6. .
+Please note that any other application should not be listening on port 5000 on the computer
 >
 >   <img width=“1469” alt=“list” src="https://github.com/AJEETX/CarSales.Demo/blob/master/client.PNG">